 COVID-19 Penalty Waivers

-Any taxpayer who was unable to pay their property taxes by the May 15, 2020 deadline because of the COVID-19 crisis is eligible for a penalty waiver for the second installment due on May 15, 2020 only.
-You must apply, and you will still be responsible for paying the full amount of your property tax bill.
-Once granted, the waiver eliminates the 10% late payment penalty and $45 administrative fee that would otherwise be imposed.
-Your unpaid property tax bill will begin to accrue 1.5% “redemption” penalties each month after June 30th, 2020, as well as a $55 administrative fee.
+Any taxpayer who is unable to pay their property taxes deadline because of the COVID-19 crisis can apply for a penalty waiver.
+You must apply after the deadline passes, and you will still be responsible for paying the full amount of your property tax bill.
+Once granted, the waiver eliminates late payment penalties and fees that would otherwise be imposed.

 The Governor issued Executive Order N-61-20 which only applies to you if you are paying the taxes for your primary residence or small business.
 If you are granted a waiver for your primary residence or small business, your waiver will extend the deadline to pay your May 15, 2020 bill without any late payment penalties until May 6, 2021.
 You must pay any other delinquent bills before you qualify for this penalty waiver.
 If you are seeking relief under Executive Order N-61-20, you must apply for the waiver and pay your bill on or before May 6, 2021.

 If your property tax bill includes the “homeowners exemption” and you have a COVID-19 related hardship, you will qualify for relief under Executive Order N-61-20.